taksug229/abalone-analysis/README.md

 ![](README_files/figure-markdown_strict/1Part_2b-1.png)

-***Both plots have a positive correlation to whole.
+Both plots have a positive correlation to whole.
 As age groups increase, whole increases and the y variable of volume and shuck increase as well.
 The first plot has A3~A5 scattered around the middle and top right part of the graph.
 This behavior seems random without a clear trend.
 However, for the second plot, we can observe certain trends.
-The younger groups such as A1~A3 are much closer to the maximum line compared to the older groups such A4~A5.
+The younger groups such as A1-A3 are much closer to the maximum line compared to the older groups such A4-A5.
 It seems like as abalones age, the ratio of shuck to whole starts to decrease.
 This is an interesting finding because the first plot is a visualization of volume vs whole.
-Even though the volume may increase as abalones age, that doesn’t mean the shuck will increase as well.***
+Even though the volume may increase as abalones age, that doesn’t mean the shuck will increase as well.

 ------------------------------------------------------------------------

 ![](README_files/figure-markdown_strict/1Part_3a-1.png)

-***All three sexes are close to a normality.
+All three sexes are close to a normality.
 However, all 3 sexes seem to be right skewed as we can observe from the histogram and qqplot.
 The boxplot shows there are outliers in all 3 sexes above the upper extreme.
-***

 <table>
 <colgroup>